 Invitational Series drivers participate in special Marquee events organized by Mazda Motorsports and Spec MX-5 Challenge.
 These Marquee events during 2020 are designed to be especially attractive and thus have the highest car count.
 The Marquee events also feed into a national championship for Spec MX-5 Challenge, with an expected $100,000 in prize money.

 Invitational Series drivers will compete alongside drivers in the East and West Regional Series marquee events.
 Invitational drivers score points against other Invitational drivers during the regular season, but have the fun of on-track competition and benchmarking with other Spec MX-5 drivers.
-Club racers who are not participating in any of the Championship Series are also expected to attend.
+Club racers who are not participating in any of the Spec MX-5 Challenge Series are also expected to attend.
 The objective is to have 15 or more Spec MX-5 cars racing at each marquee venue.

 The Spec MX-5 Challenge Championship will be held in the fall of 2020.
 It will bring together the top points qualifiers in the Spec MX-5 Regional Series, Invitationals and National Series.
 Each driver will carry over points from his or her qualifying races.
 Carryover points plus those scored in the Championship races will determine the 2020 season champion. $100,000 in prizes are expected to be awarded, and drivers will also be eligible to be selected by Mazda for the MRT24 Shootout.

 What is the racing schedule for the series?